soundaryaramesh/soundaryaramesh.github.io/index.md

 Hey there!
 <!-- <img src='../files/photo.jpg' style='float:top;width:80%;padding-left:15px'/> -->
-I'm Soundarya Ramesh, currently a postdoctoral researcher at the [Augmented Human Lab](https://ahlab.org), in the National University of Singapore (NUS), working on applying machine learning to improve human safety and well-being.
-I have expertise working with time-series data -- audio signals as well as physiological sensor data, and more recently, I'm exploring multimodal data in audio context for applications such as language-queried audio enhnacement.
+I'm Soundarya Ramesh, currently a postdoctoral researcher at the [Augmented Human Lab](https://ahlab.org), in the National University of Singapore (NUS).
+I work on machine learning for sensing systems that enhance human safety and well-being, focusing on audio and physiological time-series data.
+Recently, I’ve also been exploring multimodal approaches for audio-centered applications such as language-queried enhancement.
 Prior to my postdoc, I completed my Ph.D. in Computer Science at NUS, on the topic of audio security and privacy, while being supervised by [Prof. Jun Han](https://www.comp.nus.edu.sg/~junhan/) and [Prof. Chan Mun Choon](https://www.comp.nus.edu.sg/~chanmc/).

+I’ve been fortunate to receive several awards along the way, including the Google PhD Fellowship, the MobiSys Rising Star Award, a Best Poster Runner-Up Award, as well as a teaching excellence recognition at NUS.

 <!-- My research interests are in sensor security, as well as in enabling novel applications through sensing in the presence of emerging devices (AR/VR, wearables).
 Prior to graduate school, I obtained my Bachelors' in Information Technology from [NITK, Surathkal](https://www.nitk.ac.in).  -->